Blendify/blender-manual/blender_docs/manual/render/freestyle/export_svg.rst

    An example of a .svg result produced by the Freestyle SVG Exporter.
    Model by `Blendergoodies <https://www.blendswap.com/blends/view/76715>`__

-This add-on can be enabled via :menuselction:`User Preferences --> Add-ons --> Render --> Freestyle SVG Exporter`.
+This add-on can be enabled via :menuselection:`User Preferences --> Add-ons --> Render --> Freestyle SVG Exporter`.
 The GUI for the exporter should now be visible in the render tab of the properties window.
 The exported .svg file is written to the default output path (*Properties* > *Render* > *Output*).